philipwalton/blog/_posts/2013-06-11-introducing-html-inspector.markdown

 Since HTML Inspector is only intended to run in development and test environments, it won't add weight to your production code.
 And it only reports the errors you want to know about, so it won't clutter your logs with unnecessary information.

 Writing markup with a consistent style across a large team is not easy.
-And if your organization has many agreed-upon conventions, HTML Inspector rules will help interns and new hires learn those conventions and prevent them from debasing your codebase.
+And if your organization has many agreed-upon conventions, HTML Inspector rules will help interns and new hires learn those conventions and prevent them from debasing your code.

 Finally, even if you're not interested in customizing HTML Inspector or writing your own rules, the built-in validations are a great sanity check and can help prevent common mistakes.
 They're also regularly updated to the latest published version of the HTML specification (currently [5.1](http://www.w3.org/TR/html51/)), so, if nothing else, using HTML Inspector will keep you apprised of newly deprecated elements or attributes.